 Introduction

 STABLY.md is a markdown file you place in your project root to give the Stably AI agent project-specific instructions.
-Rules defined here apply across all agent modes (create, fix, chat, build, init) and all surfaces (local CLI and server-side CI/ECS test generation).
+Rules defined here apply across all agent modes (create, fix, build, init) and all surfaces (local CLI and server-side CI/ECS test generation).

 STABLY.md is automatically created when you run stably init in a new project.